SPIN

 Kate McIntosh

-Kate McIntosh (1974) is an artist who practices across the boundaries of performance, theatre and installation.
-Her works often focus on the physicality of both performer and audience, the manipulation of objects and materials, and the development of direct relations with and between audience members.
+Kate McIntosh (1974) is an artist who practices across the boundaries of installation and performance.
+Her works often focus on the physicality of both performer and public, the manipulation of objects and materials, and the development of direct relations between spectators.
 She has ongoing fascinations with the sensory, transformation, collectivity, animal-human connections, destruction, mess, humour, care.

 Originally from Aotearoa New Zealand and trained in dance - since 2004 McIntosh developed an internationally recognized body of stage and trans-disciplinary work which tours extensively in Europe as well as to Asia, Oceania, and the Americas.